Taurine improves strength and endurance

 More precisely, taurine enables a greater release of calcium, which in turn enhances the contractions in the stimulated muscle.
 Furthermore, a recent study suggested that taurine also influences the reduction in muscle breakdown by decreasing catabolic 3-methylhistidine.
 The results from the same study also showed a significant decreasement of the post-exercise urinary excretion of creatinine and other biomarkers, proving that taurine reduces muscle fatigue and enhances the recovery process.
 At the same time, taurine has been proven to raise testosterone production, which is essential for the development of muscle mass.

 We simply cannot stress enough the importance of the scientifically proven antioxidant properties of this substance.
-Taurine is highly effective in eliminating free radicals and keeping the cells healthy and proper taurine supplementation will significantly decrease oxidative stress and fatigue in muscle tissue, reducing the inflammation associated with cellular damage.
-Consuming somewhere between 1.500 to 3.000 milligrams of taurine per day will help you recover faster after an intense session.
+Taurine is highly effective in eliminating free radicals and keeping the cells healthy and proper supplementation with it will significantly decrease oxidative stress and fatigue in muscle tissue, reducing the inflammation associated with cellular damage.
+Consuming somewhere between 1.500 to 3.000 milligrams of this amino acid per day will help you recover faster after an intense session.

 Balanced blood sugar levels and blood pressure

-Also, taurine supplementation leads to significantly less arterial stiffness and better blood flow and enhances the producement of the friendly nitric oxide (eNOS), which relaxes the circulatory system and balances the blood pressure.
+Also, supplementation with it leads to significantly less arterial stiffness and better blood flow and enhances the production of the friendly nitric oxide (eNOS), which relaxes the circulatory system and balances the blood pressure.